[Note: An updated post about “myself” and other “-self” words appeared on Aug. 27, 2018.]

 As we say in another blog entry, reflexive pronouns like “myself” are normally used for emphasis (“I offered to do it myself”) or to refer to a subject already named (“He feels good about himself”).

-But many people use “myself” for another purpose.
+But in our opinion, many people rely on “myself” for another purpose.
 They substitute it for “I” or “me” simply because they’re not sure which is right.

 When this is the case, the speaker’s confusion generally shows, as in “Wendy and myself will plan the party” or “The bank sold the house to my husband and myself.”